-Figure below (USEPA 1991) presents a flowchart on various processes involved in the planning of site remediation.
+Figure below (USEPA 1991) presents a flowchart on various processes involved

 It can be noted from Figure above that the most important step for making a decision on site remediation is collection of data.
 Table below summarizes the essential data to be collected as part of site reconnaissance and site characterization.